 Griffith University, Australia

-Graduates of Lethbridge College’s Child and Youth Care diploma program are eligible to transfer credit towards the completion of a Bachelor of Human Services or Bachelor of Child, Youth and Family Practice at Griffith University, in Australia.
-All students will be provided with an approved course completion pathway at time of offer of admission into a Griffith program.
-For more information, please visit www.griffith.edu.au/credit
+Graduates of Lethbridge College's Child and Youth Care diploma, with a cumulative GPA of 65% or higher, are eligible to receive transfer credit towards the completion of a Bachelor of Human Services or a Bachelor of Child, Youth and Family Practice at Griffith University.
+For more information, please contact an Academic Advisor at Griffith University or visit their website.

 MacEwan University

-Graduates of Lethbridge College's Child and Youth Care diploma program with a GPA of 2.7 or higher may be eligible to receive up to 60 credits and entry into the third year of the Bachelor of Child and Youth Care degree at MacEwan University.
+Graduates of Lethbridge College's Child and Youth Care diploma are eligible to receive up to 60 credits towards the third year of a Bachelor of Child and Youth Care at MacEwan University.
+Students should contact an Academic Advisor at MacEwan University for further information regarding admission requirements into this competitive program.

 Work-Integrated Learning (WIL) Pre-Placement Requirements